Taming-the-BEAST/Prior-selection/README.md

 </figure>
 <br>

 We see that the sampling proportion ([Figure 21](#tracersampling)) is estimated to be below {% eqinline 5 \times 10^{-5} %}.
-This a lot lower than the mean we set for the prior on the sampling proportion (0.001).
+This a lot lower than the mean we set for the prior on the sampling proportion ({% eqinline 10^{-3} %}).
 Therefore our prior estimate of the sampling proportion was much too high.
 Consequently, we see that the number of cases was also much higher than we initially thought.
-We assumed that there were around 1,000 cases when we set the prior, however our posterior indicates that the epidemic had on the order of tens of thousands of cases.
+When we set the prior, we assumed that we sampled around one in every 1,000 cases, and the total number of cases is 139 * 1,000.
+However, our posterior indicates that the epidemic had on the order of millions of cases.

 <figure>
 	<a id="tracersampling"></a>